THE PURSUIT OF WORLDLINESS

 In the information age, our building instinct has turned largely towards the making of systems.
 Here, too, our faith in technology constantly runs up against the unavoidable reality of its frequent failure.
 We are often exasperated, but never surprised, when the computer system at a bank or an airline is "down", or when our home computer or mobile device starts behaving badly.
 Somehow, that does not seem to dampen our enthusiasm for the next great gadget.
 Without any meaningful statistical analysis to guide us, we are nonetheless convinced that the rate of success and the promise of advancement outweigh the risk of failure.
 We cannot seem to help ourselves.

 There are indeed innumerable successes to maintain our faith in man's ceaseless ingenuity.
 For example, there has not been a single major calamity at the Panama Canal in nearly a century of continuous use (apart from the tens of thousands who lost their lives during its original construction).
+If you were to look at photographs of the building of the canal, or watch one of the documentaries about it, you would likely react in much the same way as a pianist responds to the challenge of a Bach fugue: with sheer astonishment that anyone could have even conceived of something so complicated.

 Let's return, then, to the original question: what do the fugue and the canal have in common?
 Both emerged from the imagination of a single individual.
 Unlike the fugue, the creation of which did not require Bach to employ a legion of helpers, the canal demanded the expertise of many people.
 But by and large it was the brainchild of the American engineer John Frank Stevens, who rejected the sea-level idea of Ferdinand de Lesseps in favor of the now-familiar but immensely more complex system of dams and locks.
 Stevens obviously could not have done all the calculations and drafted all the drawings by himself, but it is not far-fetched to suggest that he did indeed conceive of the entire project in his mind.
 The canal works as a totality, at least in part, because it was conceived and built as one object, like the Great Pyramid or the Eiffel Tower, and not as a contraption assembled from the ideas of numerous people working separately.